ScriptBasic/WinPBX/docs/CRegExp Class.md

 | ---------- | ----------- |
 | *pRegExp* | Reference to an instance of a **CRegExp** class to be cloned. |

+#### Remarks

+This constructor clones the passed object and is used internally by the Execute method.

 ```
 CONSTRUCTOR CRegExp (BYREF cbsPattern AS CBSTR, BYVAL bIgnoreCase AS BOOLEAN = FALSE, _
    BYVAL bGlobal AS BOOLEAN = FALSE, BYVAL bMultiline AS BOOLEAN = FALSE)